irynahan/JavaScript/README.md

   add an environment variable, delete unnecessary installations to configure Pipeline with newman, one can use the same template as for postman CLI

-  to receive a HTTP report one should add:
+  to receive a HTTP report with Jenkinsfile one should add:
   -  to the file command --reporters cli,htmlextra --reporter-htmlextra-export newman/report.html
   -  Manage Jenkins -> Plugins -> install HTML plugin and Script Console
   -    post {